 One of the most beneficial freebies I took and actually produced a sizable amount of content was a free online class called The Disobedient Writer.
 I’m not sure if the whole course is still available for free online.
 Here’s the link: https://thedisobedientwriter.com.

-I’m currently taken a course from Coursera called Writing A Personal Essay.
+I’m currently taking a course from Coursera called Writing A Personal Essay.
 A portion of this series is free if you don’t submit any assignments.
 Still beneficial if you go through the videos and the writing exercises on your own.

 Writing is a dynamic process, whether you’ve published 20 books or are still working on your first novel.
 I hope in the near future, we will be able to get together again in groups for feedback and support, but until then, it will all be virtual.